itsnik836/itsnik836.github.io/README.md

 ### 🔹 Data Analysis of Euro 2024 Player Data *(08/2024 - 09/2024)*
 <img src="assests.img/dssvisualization.png" alt="Euro 2024 Visualization" width="600"/>
-- Analyzed player data from Euro 2024.
+- Analyzed real world data from the most recent Euro2024.
-- Generated insights for clubs, investors, and advertisers.
+- Generated insights using tools such as Excel and PowerBI that could be used by clubs, investors, and advertisers.

 ### 🔹 Dynamic Simulation of Disc Brake and Pad *(01/2020 - 05/2021)*
-- Designed and analyzed a brake disc model.
+- Simulated thermal and stress responses using FEA tools to assess disc brake efficiency.

-- Evaluated temperature, stress concentration, and contact pressure.
+- Analyzed material properties, temperature distribution, and pressure variation to optimize performance.

-- Assessed material combinations for braking efficiency.
+- Applied engineering data interpretation techniques to guide design improvements.

 ---